TreyE/vscode-asl-validator/README.md

 Not enough credit can go to [AirWare](https://www.airware.com/) for [asl-validator](https://github.com/airware/asl-validator).
 Basically all I did was transform the schemas and validations to TypeScript.

+Big thanks also to [epoberezkin](https://github.com/epoberezkin) for [json-source-map](https://github.com/epoberezkin/json-source-map).
+This powers the JSON Pointer to source-code lookup.

-Additionally, credit belongs to Microsoft for making available the [JSON Language Service](https://github.com/Microsoft/vscode-json-languageservice) as an independent package.
+Finally, credit belongs to Microsoft for making available the [JSON Language Service](https://github.com/Microsoft/vscode-json-languageservice) as an independent package.

 ## Known Issues